-That cruise is an outlier in terms of value — and as you can see, my current offer is only for an interior room.
+That cruise is an outlier in terms of value — and as you can see, my offer was only for an interior room.
 When I initially got the free balcony offer, I had the same pricing for a balcony cabin.

 I won’t assume that you’ll snag a 22-night balcony room with this offer.
 Instead, I’m counting a 7-night cruise in my calculations for total free nights since it should be pretty easy to find a qualifying 7-night cruise offer, though note that availability ebbs and flows.
 I saw the same cruise offers come and go multiple times.
 See How to cruise for free (or close to it) with Royal Caribbean and Carnival for more detail.

 Holland America has been offering a match program whereby they have been offering many readers with Caesars Diamond status a complimentary interior cabin and $100 in freeplay with drinks for 2 while playing in the casino on eligible sailings to Alaska, Mexico, Caribbean, Coastal, and Canada/New England on 2023 sailings.
 We wrote about this match here.
 You can submit your request for this match here.
 The offer is valid for sailings up to 12 nights (though land & sea cruises are excluded) through 12/31/23 (still confirmed to be the expiration date as of offers received in September 2023).

 My wife submitted a screen shot from her Caesars account that showed her name and Caesars Diamond status and number and she received the complimentary cruise offer within a few hours, but processing time has increased to 1-2 weeks.

 Note that those who have recently sailed with Carnival or Holland America and not gambled much may not qualify for the free cruise offer.